Skip to content

 3. Enter the path to the Visual Studio Code shortcut.

-• To find the shortcut: open the Windows Start menu, search for "Visual Studio Code", right-click the item and select "Open file location".
-Copy the file location of the shortcut and paste it into the extension's input box.
+• To find the shortcut: open the Windows Start menu, search for "Visual Studio Code", right-click the item, and select "Open file location".
+Copy the shortcut's file location and paste it into the extension's input box.

 If the icon is reverted